wpgodspeed/wp-godspeed/readme.txt

 == Description ==

-*Important: while this CDN plugin has been tested thoroughly, if something isn't working for you, don't give it a poor rating.
-Instead, [please file an issue on Github](https://github.com/wpgodspeed/wp-godspeed/issues) and we'll fix any issues for you immediately.
-Thank you!*

 A **content delivery network (aka CDN)** is a global network of servers which expedite the delivery of your site's content on behalf of your server.
 The primary benefits of a CDN are extensive, but mainly you get more  reliability, scalability, and performance.
 The **WP Godspeed CDN plugin** helps you to easily connect a CDN to WordPress.

 = What does it do exactly? =